-The slbc-mgmt-intf option is set to 1-mgmt1 by default.
+The slbc-mgmt-intf option is set to 1-mgmt1 by default (but this setting is not visible in the default configuration).
 If you decide to use a different management interface, you must also change the slbc-mgmt-intf to that interface.